 Why Producers Like Annual Ryegrass

 Annual ryegrass is easy to establish since it doesn't require a prepared seedbed.
 A broadcast seeding of 20-30 pounds of seed per acre over a wheat/rye/oats pasture or a shortly grazed bermudagrass pasture is all that is needed to produce a stand of annual ryegrass.
 Some producers will lightly disk their bermudagrass pastures in the fall to encourage the annual ryegrass to germinate.
 When overseeded into bermudagrass sod, most of the production occurs from early April through June.
 Planting time for annual ryegrass is late August through early October, but can be as late as February.
 Annual ryegrass will germinate in the fall, but there is usually not sufficient top growth to support much fall grazing except in a clean-tilled situation.
-In Noble Foundation variety trials using a clean-tilled seedbed, ryegrass has been shown to out-produce wheat or rye plantings in terms of total production, and the seed is usually less expensive than small grains seed.
+In Noble Research Institute variety trials using a clean-tilled seedbed, ryegrass has been shown to out-produce wheat or rye plantings in terms of total production, and the seed is usually less expensive than small grains seed.

 Management Challenges With Annual Ryegrass